-The largest coral reef in the world
+The world's largest coral reef system, the Great Barrier Reef is

 home to thousands of species, stretching over 1,800 miles (3,000km)

 from the coastal town of Bundaberg up to the tip of Cape York,

 almost parallel to the Queensland coast.
 It is not until Cape

 Tribulation, just north of Port Douglas that the reefs come right

 to the shore and meet the tropical rainforests of the Wet Tropics.

 The breathtakingly beautiful coral stretches further than the Great

 Wall of China and is the only living thing on earth visible from

 The varied colours of the reef's fish and other marine life will